TraceMachina/nativelink/docs/README.md

 # The NativeLink documentation

-This is the NativeLink documentation hosted at <https://docs.nativelink.com>.
+The NativeLink documentation gets deployed to <https://docs.nativelink.com>.

-> [!WARNING]
+> [!CAUTION]
-> Setup for working on these docs differs substantially between Linux and Mac.
+> Setup for working on these docs differs between Linux and Mac.
 >
 > For Linux: Use the Nix flake and run `pnpm i`.
 >